Mala1180/PPS-22-satify/doc/report/3-architectural-design.md

 ## View

-The View provides the GUI for the application, relying on the state of the application (Model).
+The View provides the GUI updates for the application, relying on the state of the application (Model).
-It is a simple function that takes in input a Model and returns a graphic interface, without causing any side effect.
+It is a simple function that takes in input a Model and returns a set of graphic components, without causing any side effect and updating the GUI only where it's needed.

 ## Update